coadunate/nanoView/README.md

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.

+## API

+Write about the function of API in this program and how it can be used.

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/datadog-metrics